lesgo-jhu/lesgo/docs/solver.md

                   etc are store here and are used to maintain the averaging between simulations.

-  3) spectra.out : Contains the time averaged spectra data from the previous simulation.

 The visualization data is located in the directory "output".
 The "output" directory is created by making a 'mkdir' system call and should work fine on all Unix based systems.
 By default these file are written in binary formatted files